 I’m not alone in this sentiment.
 That is why I’m enlisting and encouraging you to mobilize for Plastic-Free July.
-At Commvault, we’re encouraging employees to try it by pledging to go plastic free for a month.
-You should do it too.

 That said, it’s not easy.
 I wrote about my first attempt to go plastic free for 30 days last year.
 In fact, here’s the jar I used to contain the plastic I reluctantly was unable to avoid during my single-use plastic embargo.
 What I learned was there are a few things that you can change that will make the month go easier: